-Florence Travel, Saturday, 12 October – What a spectacular place, the boulevards and massive buildings remind me of Munich, but when you get into the details and old ornamental flourishes, it’s all Italian.
+Florence Travel, Saturday, 12 October – What a spectacular place, the boulevards and massive buildings remind me of Munich, but when you gaze at the structural details and old ornamental flourishes, it’s all Italy.
 Our friends and I trained into Florence while Ursula remained behind in Lucca to climb some of the City’s towers.
 The ride was pleasant enough, only taking about an hour and 15 minutes.

-We signed us up for the free city tour, and while I was a bit leery of it at first, it turned out the be a fantastic experience.
-The young lady who served as our tour guide was an art history expert; she did an excellent job relating the City’s history, art, and culture as well as the stories and gossip of the Medici family.
-These little tours are definitely the way to get a good overall picture of the city before heading off on one’s personal excursions.
+We signed up for the free city tour, and while I’m always leery of being lead around by the nose to see what others want me to see, it turned out the be a fantastic experience.
+The young lady who served as our tour guide was an art history expert; she did an excellent job relating the City’s history, art, and culture as well as stories and gossip of the Medici family.
+I discovered that these free little city tours are definitely the way to get a good overall picture of the city before heading off on one’s personal excursions.

 Piazza della Signoria

 The City center, the Uffizi Palace (a.k.a. the Medici’s home), and the Piazza out front are utterly captivating with all the statues and the fascinating stories behind them.
-They take on a life of their own as you learn the fascinating politics behind their purchase and specific imagery intended to sell a Public Relations message.
-On such story is with Medici’s acquisition of the bronze statue Percales with the beheaded Medusa standing under the logia in front of the David.
+They take on a life of their own as you learn the political intrigues and stories behind their purchase; and, discover the specific imagery intended as a Public Relations message to all who would see them.
+One such story is with Medici’s acquisition of the bronze statue Percales with the beheaded Medusa standing under the logia in front of the David.
 The story goes that the Medici’s placed it there as a threatening message to the people of Florence.
-The message was that if they messed with the family’s control over, they’d get the same treatment as the Medusa (figuratively speaking – or was it?).
+The message was that if they messed with the family’s control over Florence, they’d get the same treatment as the Medusa (figuratively speaking – or was it?).